 Isn't this socialism?

-No not really, although it depends what you mean by socialism.
-Not even socialists agree on this, just like people who support capitalism don’t all agree.
-So if the question is, does BCDI want the economy to be owned and controlled by the federal government, the answer is no.
+It depends on what you mean by capitalism and socialism.
+Economic democracy as a framework has been championed and disparaged by capitalists and socialists alike throughout history.
+So this is an important question and debate.
+But if the question is, does BCDI want the economy to be owned and controlled by the federal government, the answer is definitely no.

 There are quite a few frames for thinking about visions for a better world, from the “Pluralist Commonwealth” to the Solidarity Economy, as well as economic democracy.
-The key is that the values of democratic governance and shared control and/or ownership are fundamental across all of them, and this is where we locate our core understanding and vision for economic democracy as well.
-The kinds of institutions, policies, and cultures that develop around these values have taken many different shapes throughout history, and will continue to do so.
-In the Bronx, we are not trying to say our way is the best for everyone or tie ourselves to a specific political ideology.
+The kinds of institutions, policies, and cultures that develop around these values have taken many different shapes throughout history: cooperatives have been used for centuries in housing, finance, the workplace, and food and land ownership.
+But economic democracy isn’t only about cooperative ownership either, and can involve public ownership and management, community control, and other hybrid combinations of ownership and governance.
+The key is that the values of democratic governance and shared control and/or ownership are fundamental across all of these histories.
+This is where we at BCDI locate our core understanding and vision for economic democracy as well.

 Then isn't this just capitalism?

 We don’t think so, but, like the above question, it depends what you mean when you say capitalism.
 Our current economic system is designed to reward certain individuals at the cost of others.
 As such, it is fundamentally and structurally incapable of delivering the kind of equity, ownership and control, and justice that we envision.
 Thus, we do not believe only in an “inclusive” approach that seeks to bring access and opportunities to participate in the current economic system.
-Nor are we working to enrich just a few Bronxites who can then “give back” to the rest of the Bronx.
-This has typically been called “black capitalism” and while there are some useful elements to this, it is not our vision or approach for economic democracy or for the Bronx.
+Nor are we working to enrich just a few Bronxites who can then “give back” to the rest of the Bronx with a few jobs or through philanthropy.
+This has typically been called “black capitalism” and while there are some useful elements to this, it is not our vision or strategy for economic democracy or for the Bronx.

 Economic democracy ecosystems can exist within capitalist or socialist societies.
 Note that even within a capitalist system, not all relationships or exchanges are subject to capitalism’s rules.
 Think about how you interact with family members or close friends; rarely are you thinking about the dollar amount of the favors you give or ask of them.
 Similarly, economic democracy can exist within larger systems that are capitalist or socialist.